Diet culture is influencing every one of us in so many ways. It has been for years. And most of us live our lives completely unaware.

 Other ways you might find your own diet culture influencing your children include:

 - Play foods (aka treats or sweets or snacks like chips) only being available at parties or as part of a celebration).
 When you do this it puts these foods up on a pedestal as something to desire and something to limit or restrict if it’s not a party or celebration time.
 This type of thought process leads to obsession and binge eating.

 - Telling our kids to finish all their food so they get dessert.

 - Telling your kids to finish all their food because of starving people or because it was expensive.
 These are all teaching your kids to use external signals instead of internal signals of hunger and satiety about when to start and stop eating.

 So what CAN you do?

 The solution is simple, but not easy.
-It’s not easy because you have been engulfed in diet culture your whole life.
+It’s not easy.
+You have been engulfed in diet culture your whole life.
 For me, that was 46 years.
 I can’t expect it to go away with the snap of my fingers, and neither can you.
 Your child is 975 times more likely to develop an eating disorder than type 2 diabetes (1).
 In case you needed any more compelling reasons to fix this now.
 You will have to work at this.
-It’s a process, but to get you started, here are a couple of tips:
+It’s a process.
+To get you started, here are a couple of tips: